bsml320/DeepMS/README.md

 Some slight difference would happen when different TensorFlow and keras version are used.
 ## 2.4 Results plot mutational signatures
 We provide the final results in our manuscript and R codes to repeat the figure in our original manuscript.
 These R scripts (SBS1536, DBS and Indel) rely on some necessary package, such as RColorBrewer.
 Please install before use them.
-Please remember cite our manuscript (Pei G, 2020) even users use the R codes for mutational signature plot.
+Please remember cite our manuscript (Pei G, 2020) even you used the R codes for mutational signature plot.
 ## Citation
 Pei G, Hu R, Dai Y, Zhao Z, Jia P. Decoding whole-genome mutational signatures in 37 human pan-cancers by denoising sparse autoencoder neural network.
 2020.
 Under review.